yanshu/pisa/README.md

 PISA
 ====

+# Introduction

 PINGU Simulation and Analysis (PISA) is software written for performing analyses based upon Monte Carlo simulations of the proposed PINGU upgrade to the IceCube neutrino observatory.
 PISA is more broadly applicable, however, and can be used for analyses employing the existing IceCube/DeepCore detector as well as other similar detectors.

 PISA implements a modular architecture where a user can define custom analysis pipelines and within those pipelines the user can choose among several implementations of each stage of the analysis.
 Finally, multiple types of analyses can be run depending upon the user's desire for speed and/or accuracy (typically dictated by the detector's response to the various parameters in the analysis).

 PISA implements both what we call ***parameterized-Monte Carlo (MC) stages*** and ***MC-reweighting stages***.
-In the former, distributions (and not individual event weights) are modified to reflect the effect of each analysis stage.
+In the former, distributions (and not individual event weights) are modified to reflect the effects of each analysis stage.
 In the latter, the individual event weights are modified to reflect these effects.
 See the analysis guide for more explanaton of the difference between the two and for guidance on when each is appropriate for use.

 An analysis pipline is constructed using stages of one of these two kinds, and multiple pipelines (of either type) can be used within a single analysis.